 Typically, the breed enjoys sitting next to its owners, as opposed to sitting on top of them or being carried.
 If you were to pick up a British longhair, it would wiggle its way out of your arms in a matter of seconds.
 But not aggressively.
 Therefore, the breed is counted as one of the more ideal breeds to keep in a house alongside children and other pets.

-The British longhair maintenance requirements are not excessive at all.
+The maintenance requirements are not excessive at all.
 The ears need some occasional inside cleaning.
 Teeth need occasional brushing, and the claws need occasional clipping.
 But all in all, the british longhair does not require much maintenance at all.

 The fur does not require a lot of attention.
 But maybe some additional combing during seasonal changes.
 Brushing the otherwise lazy cat might help stimulate blood circulation.